 The arrival of spring brings a sense of renewal.
 For many neighbors, renewal also means an opportunity to deep clean and attend to matters around their homes.
 But spring cleaning isn’t just for your home.
 You can also apply spring cleaning principles to your small business.

-Use our spring cleaning list to get every aspect of your business ready—from your physical space and your website to your bookkeeping and your state of mind.
+Use our spring cleaning list to get every aspect of your business ready for a new season of growth — from your physical space to your website to your bookkeeping and even your state of mind.

 If you have a retail shop, food service business, or showroom, the first step of spring cleaning is getting your physical space in tip-top shape.

 You’ve been sweeping, mopping, and disinfecting surfaces for months to comply with COVID-19 safety.
 But now, you have an opportunity to step back, see what’s working, and give your space a full refresh with some seasonal cleaning.

 Hold a clearance sale

 It’s hard to clean your space when the shelves and stockroom are overcrowded with products.
 But spring is the perfect time to make way for new inventory.

 - A clearance sale can help get rid of unneeded stock while helping you connect with new customers.